 Midhir gave a callous snarl.
-‘Why should I do that?
+‘Why should I?
 Why not wipe out your obnoxious spawn before they grow to trouble me?’

 Boroden drew his sword, wincing as he noticed the brownie women and children cowering.
 Fighting the sídhe would be suicide, but to be enslaved would be a fate worse than death.
 As he prepared to rally his followers to fight, a horse dealer ran by, almost knocking Boroden to the ground.
 The horse dealer made to help his companion restrain a pony grown wilder than the rest.
 One of the traders reprimanded another who tried to lash the pony into obedience.

 ‘Careful, we don’t want this one damaged.
 Flying ponies are rare.
-Remember she’s for the King,’ the trader said.
+Remember she’s for King Midhir,’ the trader said.

 His words made Boroden look closer.
-He had not noticed anything special about the pony with its shaggy black coat and mud besmirched legs.
-Then her wings shifted under the long locks on its back.
+He had not noticed anything special about the pony with her shaggy black coat and mud besmirched legs.
+Then her wings shifted under the long locks on her back.
 If he could only persuade her to fly him over the walls then he might open the gates, allowing his followers to leave without bloodshed.

 The trader with the whip squealed as Boroden knocked his legs from under him.
 The other started back from the pony’s flailing hoofs.
 Boroden caught at her forelock.
 She tried to shake him off.

 Boroden spoke soothingly.
 ‘Please, gentle one, I mean you no harm.
-I’ll set you free and always be your friend if you do as I ask now, I swear it.’
+I’ll set you free and always be your friend if you help me now, I swear it.’